AbdullahMasood450/Sketches_to_Face_CycleGANS/README.md

 ## Project Overview
-This project implements a CycleGAN-style model to perform image-to-image translation between human face photographs and their corresponding sketches.
-The model is capable of converting:
+This project implements a CycleGAN model for image-to-image translation between real face images and their corresponding sketches using the Person Face Sketches dataset.
+The model is capable of converting face photos to sketches and vice versa, following the original CycleGAN paper's approach.

-A real face image into a sketch, and
+## Objective
+The primary goal of this project is to learn a mapping between two domains:

+Domain A: Sketches of faces
+Domain B: Realistic photos of faces

+At test time, the trained model can:
+Generate a realistic face from a given sketch
-A sketch into a realistic face image.
+Generate a sketch from a given real face image
-The training was done end-to-end on the Person Face Sketches dataset.
-At test time, the model supports real-time generation of converted images through an intuitive user interface.

-## Tools and Technologies Used
-Programming Language: Python
-1) Google Colab for training<br>
-2) PyTorch for deep learning<br>
-3) Matplotlib & PIL for visualization and image handling<br>
-4) Flask for deploying the real-time UI<br>

 ## Libraries
 PyTorch, matplotlib, numpy, os, random

-## Techniques Used
+## Model Architecture
-1) Conditional GAN (cGAN) for image-to-image translation
-2) Cycle Consistency Loss (implicitly through L1 reconstruction)
-3) Data normalization and preprocessing
-4) Model checkpointing every epoch
-5) Grayscale and RGB image handling
-6) Adversarial and reconstruction losses
+### Generators:
+1) Generator_A2B: Sketch → Real Face
+2) Generator_B2A: Real Face → Sketch

+### Discriminators:
+1) Discriminator_A: Distinguishes between real vs generated sketches
+2) Discriminator_B: Distinguishes between real vs generated face images

+The architecture includes convolutional and transpose convolutional layers with ReLU and LeakyReLU activations, and is trained using adversarial and cycle-consistency losses.

 ## Setup and Installination
-1) Clone the repository
+1) Clone the repository and navigate to the project folder.
-2) Run the .ipynb file
-3) Install the required libraries
+2) Install all required libraries listed in the requirements.txt
-4) Install the Dataset from the below link
-5) Train the GAN and generate images
+3) Download and prepare the Person Face Sketches dataset.
+4) Organize the dataset into train/photos, train/sketches, val/photos, val/sketches, and test/ folders accordingly.
+5) Run the training script to start training the CycleGAN model.
+6) Launch the Flask application provided in app.py.
+7) Open a web browser and go to http://localhost:5000.

 ## Datasets
 [Person Face Sketches Dataset](https://www.kaggle.com/datasets/almightyj/person-face-sketches)